Cebu North Bus Terminal

 The Cebu North Bus Terminal (CNBT) is a bus station in Cebu City, Philippines operated by the Cebu Provincial Government which serves as a hub for buses servicing northern Cebu.
 CNBT was previously located in a lot owned by the Mandaue city government in Barangay Subangdaku which was under a lease agreement with Cebu City government, which in turn granted the Cebu Provincial Bus Operators Multi-purpose Cooperative, Inc. (CPBOMCI) the management of the terminal.

-Location

-The new Cebu North Bus Terminal is located on a site, at the corner of Sergio Osmeña Jr. Boulevard and Kaoshiung Street, which was previously used as an outdoor parking area for customers of SM City Cebu.
-It is situated across Bayfront Hotel Cebu and Cebu Daily News' office.
-Nearby landmarks include the Cebu International Port and Radisson Blu Cebu.

 History

 The old terminal's construction was part of the project components under the Metro Cebu Development Project Phase 2 (MCDP II) wherein the Regional Development Council for Region VII, through the Government of the Philippines, entered into a loan agreement with Japan's Official Development Assistance to fund the said project.
 Its construction was supposed to commence in January 1990 but was then moved to the early part of 1992.
 It was again delayed due to the bidding process and selection of consultants.

 The construction eventually began in July 1993 and was completed by October 1994 with 24 bus lanes and 27 jeepney lanes.
 The construction period, which was planned to span for 18 months was reduced to 16 months.
 It was supposed to be a project for Mandaue but then Mayor Alfredo Ouano wanted to have the facility converted into a school.
 This in turn prompted then Cebu City Mayor Tomas Osmeña to offer a lease agreement in operating the terminal for a period of 25 years with an annual rent of ₱2 million.
 The lease agreement between the two cities was signed on January 11, 1995.
 With the Cebu City Government leasing the site, it then entered into a memorandum of agreement with the Cebu Provincial Bus Operators Multi-purpose Cooperative, Inc. (CPBOMCI) to manage the terminal's operations for a period of 25 years.
 Despite the terminal's jeepney lanes, the number of jeepneys using it were below the initial target of 1,331.
 Only 70 jeepneys utilized the terminal in 2000.